 While he’s not the most popular class out of the bunch, the Druid has some unique skills and abilities that are worth considering for your next run through the campaign.
 If you are new to the classic RPG game and want some tips on how to get started, you can check out our Diablo 2 Resurrected beginner’s guide.

 Below you’ll find the best Diablo 2 Resurrected Druid build.
 We’ll go over the general themes of the build, which stats you should put points into and which skills you should learn.
-There are also some tips on which hireling you should recruit, and what equipment you should look out for to get the most out of this shapeshifting monster slayer.
+There are also tips on which hireling you should recruit and what equipment you should look out for to get the most out of this shapeshifting monster slayer.

 Diablo 2 Resurrected Druid ‘Fury’ build